dominiquelaurain/dom-sagecell/README.md

 ## Example of referencing python code in sagemath cell

-Creating a github account and a repository, like here, is a pre-requisite in order to have python files public on the worldwide web.
+Creating a github account and a repository, like here, is a pre-requisite to have python files public on the worldwide web.

 Add a file *sample1.sage* in main directory of the github repository containing :